 It took a lot of hard work for me to learn how the ACT works, how it tries to trick students, and how to find a strategy that worked for myself so I could reliably get top scores.
 My co-founder at PrepScholar had a similar story.

 Since I'm older, I also have the benefit of seeing whether my methods worked over time, or just on the ACT.
 Emphatically, the principles below have worked throughout my academic career.

 Here's another example.
 As an undergraduate in college, I planned to attend medical school, so I had to take the MCAT (Medical College Admissions Test).
 In my view, this is a much harder test than the ACT.
 It covers many more topics: general chemistry, organic chemistry, physics, biology, and verbal reasoning.
 Furthermore, you're competing with pre-med students across the nation, people who are naturally driven and dying to get into medical school, not just average high school students.

 When I started studying for the MCAT, I scored around the low 30's.
-The test is scored out of 45, and it's curved very aggressively.
+The test was scored out of 45 and was curved very aggressively.
 Again, this was already well above average, but it wasn't enough for the top medical schools I was going for.

 So I worked hard.
 I put in the time, covered all the subjects I needed to know, and was ruthless about my prep.
 In the very end, I scored a 44:

 As the testing organization notes, this is in the 99.9 percentile rank, with 0.0% achieving this score (this figure is rounded).
 I had multiple medical advisers tell me that they had never seen a score this high before, and there might indeed be fewer than 3 people per year - or none at all - who get a 44.
 Scoring this high definitely helped me get into the MD-PhD program at Harvard Medical School and MIT.